WAP-Industries/Polyglot-Snake/README.md

 Essentially, each language must run its own version of Snake.

+---

 ## Implementation
-For graphics, I used Tkinter for Python and SDL2 for C++.
+For graphics, I used SDL2 for C++ and Tkinter for Python.
 As an additional challenge I tried my best to golf this, which meant combining C++ and Python code using sketchy macros.

 ---